Martini-Force-Field-Initiative/Bartender/README.md

 Bartender is open source, under LGPLv3.

+Bartender makes extensive use of:

+* [goChem](www.gochem.org) Computational Chemistry library for Go.
+* [Gonum](www.gonum.org) Excellent numerical library for Go.

+The developers of Gonum are gratefully acknowledged.

 The Bartender Logo is Copyright (c) Rocio Araya employing the [Dancing Script](https://github.com/impallari/DancingScript) font by Impallary Type, under the the Open Font License.
 The logo is under a [Creative Commons BY-SA 4.0](https://creativecommons.org/licenses/by-sa/4.0/).